.... .. Using a Dehumidifier to Dry Wood

 • Using a dehumidifier to dry wood has the disadvantage that conditioning cannot be used to rectify case hardening (but one can buy humidification equipment if needed).

-• The low temperatures these systems operate at can’t sterilise timber (>65°C is needed).
+• The low temperatures these systems operate at can’t sterilise timber (less than 65C is needed).